Build from source#

 libcanberra(not needed on macOS)

-ImageMagick(optional, needed to use the
+ImageMagick(optional, needed to display uncommon image formats in the terminal)

 pygments(optional, needed for syntax highlighting in